IBM/ibm-block-csi-driver/docs/advanced/advanced_running_stateful_filesystem.md

     1. Delete the StatefulSet.

         <pre>
-        $> kubectl delete statefulset/demo-statefulset-file-system
+        $> kubectl delete statefulset/statefulset-name
-        statefulset/demo-statefulset-file-system deleted
+        statefulset/statefulset-name deleted

     2. Wait until the pod is deleted.
-Once deleted, the `"demo-statefulset-file-system" not found` is returned.
+Once deleted, the `"statefulset-name" not found` is returned.

-            $> kubectl get statefulset/demo-statefulset-file-system
+            $> kubectl get statefulset/statefulset-name
             Error from server (NotFound): statefulsets.apps <statefulset-name> not found

     3. Verify that the multipath was deleted and that the PV mountpoint no longer exists by establishing an SSH connection and logging into the worker node.